bmyerz0/triton-cpu-emulation/README.md

 # Who this is for

-* **Who this Codespace is for**: you want to learn about and try the Triton language, including how it interoperates with PyTorch
+* **Who this Codespace is for**: you want to learn about and try the Triton language, including its interoperation with PyTorch
 * **Who this Codespace is NOT for**: you want to use Triton on a GPU, for performance purposes

 # How start the Triton Codespace